Keeping your sleep apnea equipment clean is important for its effectiveness.

-Even if your CPAP machine looks clean, it is likely to have invisible contaminants that collect over time.
-Any pollutants or germs you come in contact with during the day can come into contact with your CPAP mask when applying it at night.
+Even if everything looks clean, it is likely to have invisible contaminants that collect over time.
+Any pollutants or germs you come in contact with during the day can come into contact with your mask when applying it at night.
 (1)

 It’s also important to mention that you need to air dry your equipment thoroughly every day to avoid the accumulation of moisture that can cause mold and fungi.

-Daily cleaning of a CPAP can be time-consuming and many people fail to comply (4).
-Thankfully, there are now CPAP cleaners on the market that can make routine cleaning easier and even more effective.
+Cleaning your equipment daily can be time-consuming and many people fail to comply (4).
+Thankfully, there are now cleaners on the market that can make routine cleaning easier and even more effective.

-Many CPAP cleaners avoid the use of water and harsh chemicals to clean your machine.
+Many cleaners avoid the use of water to clean your machine.
 Some cleaners use activated oxygen and others use ultra-violet light.

-CPAP cleaners that use activated oxygen have a generator that breaks down oxygen (O2) and recreate it by combining another O atom making O3, or an activated oxygen molecule.
+Cleaners that use activated oxygen have a generator that breaks down oxygen (O2) and recreate it by combining another O atom making O3, or an activated oxygen molecule.
 When the third O atom is added, it turns the molecule into an oxidant.
-An oxidant causes a substance to lose electrons, which in this case can kill germs and bacteria in your CPAP machine.
+An oxidant causes a substance to lose electrons, which in this case can kill germs and bacteria.

 Ultra-violet light consists of three different bands known as UV-A, UV-B, and UV-C spectrums.
 Each spectrum varies in wavelength.